dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ### Enable Multi-frame Verification

-When using video barcode decoding, a barcode can be processed multiple times in consecutive video frames, which produces duplicate results.
+For video barcoding decoding scenarios, it is possible to get multiple duplicate results for a single barcode.
 These duplicate results can be applied to verify the result's correctness.
-When a barcode result has been decoded more than once within a short period of time, we can confirm it is a correct result and output it.
+When a barcode result has been decoded more than once within a short period of time, it can be approved and output.
 However, if a barcode result has never been decoded a second time within a period of time, we consider it a misread result and discard it.

 **Remarks**